 With towering volcanoes, lush forests, and the Pacific Ocean all within two hours, there’s an outdoor adventure to match every taste.
-We rounded up the best hikes near Portland to highlight a diversity of trails, from easy urban escapes to full-day treks with overnight camping options.
+We rounded up the best hikes in Oregon near Portland to highlight a diversity of trails, from easy urban escapes to full-day treks with overnight camping options.

 Centrally located between towering volcanoes, endless mountain ranges, beautiful coastline, and lush forests, Portland, Oregon is a hiker’s dream.